Working on-campus offers many advantages including flexible scheduling, good pay, and often experience related to your major.

 - In order to work during the summer, student employees must be either enrolled in the summer OR enrolled in both the spring term preceding and the fall term following the summer.

-- Students in the Stay Connected and Timeoff Programs are eligible to work as hourly student employees for up to one year.
+- Students who take a Leave of Absence are eligible to work as hourly student employees for up to one year.
 They must be approved by Student Employment to work in a student job class.

 - Non-degree students and Non-CU students must be approved by Student Employment to work in a student job class.